 This one is the lease common of the rifles mentioned here, but for those that want to really really AR-up a lever gun Mossberg's 464 SPX is for you.
 You can even use your black rifle's stock.

-The R92 by Rossi doesn't have as many handguard options as he Marlins and the Henry's but it does come in an all black tactical version with a top rail ready for optics and a threaded barrel.
+The R92 by Rossi has a growing number of handguard options and comes in an all black tactical version with a top rail ready for optics and a threaded barrel.

 I'll be honest, I've only recently heard of this company.
 But, if you care more about tacticool-ness than legacy, they might be worth a look.
 They've got a .410 shotgun lever action available pre-fitted with an MLOK rail and skeletonize stock....
 Plus they come in lots of cool colors, like the camo job below.